developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxDisplayManager/index.md

 ## What's Next
-Now that you have learned how to configure Screen Off Timeout Interval of Symbol devices using Display Manager through applications, let us try to understand and implement some of the other new Mx features introduced in V 3.0.
-So in the next tutorial, we will concentrate on the "Power Key Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to configure Screen Off Timeout Interval of Symbol devices using Display Manager through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+So in the next tutorial, we will concentrate on the "Power Key Manager" MX feature and try to explore this feature by creating a tutorial.